edamontology/edamontologyDocs/editors_guide.rst

 Please make sure to:

 - Keep your forked repository synchronized with the core repository, to avoid inconsistencies.
-- Make sure to follow the ¡°Best practices for edition¡± below.
+- Make sure to follow the "Best practices for edition" below.

 Editing the ChangeLog
 ---------------------